WildCodeSchool/btz-0321-aeviso-client/README.md

 If you try to create a new job for one of the company's administrator, you will arrive on the job component.
 Then, if you click on the return button you will be redirected to the companies list instead of the form.

+.
+SideBar Mobile / on the clalendar component if you open the sidebar on the phone there is a css issue.
+You can resolve it by using redux.

 ps: we are frenchies, sorry about the english ;)